hzeller/nix-buildbarn/README.md

 bazel build --remote_cache=grpc://rbe:8980 --remote_executor=grpc://rbe:8981 ...
 ```

+The machine you're running `bazel` on also needs to be a nix machine, as the
+various paths to compilers and tools must be /nix/store references that can
+be resolved by the `nix-wrapper.sh`.

+Of course, adding this to the command line every time is tedious, so you can
-(you can also put it in your `~/.bazelrc`, but remember to comment out when
+also put it in your `~/.bazelrc`, but remember to comment out when
-you're not on that network
+you're not on that network :)

 ```
 build --remote_cache=grpc://rbe:8980